 Caprese Salad Skewers are made with fresh tomatoes, basil, mozzarella, a drizzle of olive oil, balsamic vinegar and a sprinkle of salt.
 All the flavors mingle together to make one perfect bite.
-Caprese salad was one of those dishes that actually caused me to re-evaluate my life.
-Sounds a bit dramatic, but let me explain.
+Caprese salad was one of those dishes that I immediately fell in love with.
+It definitely ranks up there with my favorite salad recipes ever.

 This recipe for Caprese Salad Skewers stays true to the original Caprese salad, but the skewers make it easier to serve as an appetizer or a snack.

 My kids and I love to eat these Caprese Salad Skewers for lunch or as a mid-afternoon snack.
 Just make sure to take the skewers out and cut up the tomatoes before serving to anyone under five.
 I am glad my kids like them because they are so healthy and fresh.